 Here are some local places to investigate if you are looking to get active this spring.

-Wayne County Department of Public Services – This great website lists news and events happening in parks all over Wayne County.
-There is also a Pick-a-Park option where you can see what extra amenities are available at the different parks in the county.
+Wayne County Parks & Recreation – This great website lists news and events at parks across Wayne County.
+There is also a Pick-a-Park option that lets you see which extra amenities are available at the different parks in the county.

 Heritage Park – Canton’s very own delightful park with trails, playscapes, and small ponds is located practically in the library’s backyard.
 Get out for a stroll and then warm up with a good book in this great location.

 Plymouth Township Park – Our neighbors in Plymouth also have a sprawling park with playscapes, trails and a golf course.
-There's lots of green space to let your mind wander while you get your heart pumping during a walk or run.
+There are lots of green spaces to let your mind wander while you get your heart pumping during a walk or run.

 Nature offers soothing sounds, relaxing sights, and the opportunity to escape some of the stressors of our lives.
-And while solitude in nature can be wildly appealing, taking the time to explore the outdoors together makes an enriching connective experience for all ages.
+And while solitude in nature can be wildly appealing, taking the time to explore the outdoors together can be an enriching, connective experience for all ages.
 Use the following titles to inspire you to renew your relationship with nature through shared backyard exploration, camping, crafts and experiments, or even just stories about the importance of the natural world.

 Not into year-round outdoorsy activities?
 Have no fear!
 We also have some fantastic resources—all available with your Canton Public Library card.
-Our options include books, DVDs, and online videos through hoopla.
+Our options include books, DVDs, and Hoopla online videos.
 When the temperatures are freezing, hang out in your living room with one of these titles.

 Wherever you are on your fitness journey, whether just starting out, in it for years, or looking for a change to spice things up, enjoy these suggestions and let us know some great tricks you have used over the years to get your 150 minutes in.